Skip to main content

 This is the hardest thing to get right in flyball, and the biggest gap between top teams and everyone else.

 When a dog reaches the box at the end of the lane, they don't just grab the ball and turn around.
-The best dogs perform a swimmer's turn: they hit the box with their feet, push off, and they're already facing back up the lane before they've fully collected the ball.
+The best dogs perform a Link Broken: they hit the box with their feet, push off, and they're already facing back up the lane before they've fully collected the ball.
 Same idea as a swimmer pushing off the wall at the end of a length.

 Watch the box turns closely.
 A dog that hits the box cleanly and spins off in one movement will be noticeably faster than one that arrives, grabs the ball, then turns around as a separate step.
 At Crufts level, the box turn is worth fractions of a second, and in a sport decided by fractions, that's a big deal.